 The Istio configuration view provides advanced filtering and navigation for Istio configuration objects such as Virtual Services and Gateways.
 Kiali provides inline config edition and powerful semantic validation for Istio resources.

-Kiali performs a set of validations to the most common Istio Objects (Destination Rules, Service Entries, Virtual Services, and so on).
-Those validations are done in addition to/on top of the existing ones performed by Istio’s Galley component.
-Most validations are done inside a single namespace only, any exceptions (such as gateways) are properly documented.
+Kiali performs a set of validations to the most common Istio Objects such as Destination Rules, Service Entries, and Virtual Services.
+Those validations are done in addition to the existing ones performed by Istio’s Galley component.
+Most validations are done inside a single namespace only, any exceptions, such as gateways, are properly documented.

-Galley validation are mostly syntactic validations based on the object syntax analysis of Istio Objects while Kiali validations are mostly semantic validations between different Istio Objects.
+Galley validations are mostly syntactic validations based on the object syntax analysis of Istio objects while Kiali validations are mostly semantic validations between different Istio objects.
 Kiali validations are based on the runtime status of your service mesh, Galley validations are static ones and doesn’t take into account what is configured in the mesh.

 Check the complete list of validations for further information.

 Kiali provides different actions to create, update and delete Istio configuration driven by wizards.
 These are located in the Actions menu on the Service Details page.